zlipson1999/ATOM-Pi/README.md

 minutes (be-more-agent ships its own custom `wakeword.onnx`, which is proof this exact path works):

-The complete pipeline lives in **`wakeword/`**: a guided dataset recorder, the training routes (openWakeWord's Colab notebook — free GPU, no install — or a local NVIDIA machine), and a validator that replays your recordings through the model exactly as the listener will and suggests your threshold.
+The complete pipeline is documented in **`wakeword/README.md`**, with the tools at the repo root — a guided dataset recorder (`record_dataset.py`), the training routes (openWakeWord's Colab notebook — free GPU, no install — or a local NVIDIA machine), and a validator that replays your recordings through the model exactly as the listener will and suggests your threshold.
 Training and tuning take as long